 A status of all mitigation projects is provided in the Borough Engineer's monthly status report, which is reviewed at the Borough Council workshop meeting held on the second Thursday of each month.
-The Borough will also solicit public comment on the 2016 Floodplain Management Plan Annual Progress Report at the October 25, 2017 Planning Board Workshop Meeting.
+The Borough will also solicit public comment on the 2018 Floodplain Management Plan Annual Progress Report at the October 11, 2018 Borough Council Workshop Meeting and the October 31, 2018 Planning Board Meeting.
 Both the regular and workshop meetings of the Borough Council and Union Beach Unified Planning and Zoning Board are open to the public.